Nukami/ts-ddns/README.md

 2. Assuming that we have cloned ts-ddns to `/git/ts-ddns`: `cd /git/ts-ddns`
 3. `yarn install && yarn ncc`
 4. Now we will get `/git/ts-ddns/dist/index.js` and `/git/ts-ddns/dist/config.yml`
-5. Edit `config.yml`, for more information, goto [Configuration](#configuration)
+5. Edit `config.yml`, for more information, go to [Configuration](#configuration)
-6. Startup ts-ddns: `node /git/ts-ddns/dist/index.js`
+6. Launch ts-ddns: `node /git/ts-ddns/dist/index.js`

 ## 5. Keep ts-ddns alive

 ts-ddns can be launched by many ways.

-We could simply append `node /git/ts-ddns/dist/index.js &` to `/etc/rc.local`, so that ts-ddns will automatically start on everytime we reboot.
+We could also simply append `node /git/ts-ddns/dist/index.js &` to the end of `/etc/rc.local`, so that ts-ddns will automatically start on everytime we reboot.

 But here, I would suggest using [PM2](https://pm2.keymetrics.io/), which can automatically start ts-ddns every time the system runs, and also automatically restart it in case of unexpected crashes